euler-xyz/median-oracle/README.md

 In order to analyse our proposed oracle, we have constructed a simulation.
 We downloaded all the Uniswap3 `Swap` logs for various common pairs, and replayed them in a test environment.
 The test environment performs the implied pricing oracle updates against our oracle and a stripped down version of Uniswap3 which does nothing except for update the price oracle.
 This allows us to compare the current price to the median and TWAP, as well as examine gas usage between the two systems.

-The following plots in this section are for some of the most popular Uniswap3 pools around the time of the Great Crypto Crash of May 12th, 2022.
+The following plots in this section show the cost to read the oracles around the time of the Great Crypto Crash of May 12th, 2022.
 This period of time was chosen because there was an extreme amount of price activity and trading volume, which are the worst-case conditions for our oracle.
 Both Uniswap3 and the median oracle have their ring buffer sizes set to 144.

 ![](pics/gas-usage-usdc-weth.png)
 ![](pics/gas-usage-dai-weth.png)